Hillman Imp: Design

 Being a direct competitor to the BMC's Mini, it used a space-saving rear-engine, rear-wheel-drive layout to allow as much luggage and passenger capacity as possible in both the rear and the front of the car.
 It used a unique opening rear hatch to allow luggage to be put into the back seat rest.

-It was the first mass-produced British car with the engine in the back and the first to use a diaphragm spring clutch.
+It was the first mass-produced British car with a rear engine and the first to use a diaphragm spring clutch.
 The baulk-ring synchromesh unit for the transaxle compensated for the speeds of gear and shaft before engagement, from which the Mini had suffered during its early production years.

 It incorporated many design features which were uncommon.
 Among them were a folding rear bench seat, automatic choke which was rare on compact cars outside the United States until the 1970s, and gauges for temperature, voltage and oil pressure which have been largely omitted since the 1950s in favour of emergency lights.

 The engine proved flexible and very easy to tune.
 It was an overhead camshaft design, which permitted better air flow than a standard OHV engine.
 As with all engine heads, it could also be flowed and ported to allow better airflow at high engine speeds.
-Useful improvements in power could be gained by replacing the standard silencer (muffler) with one that impeded the exhaust gas flow less and with better carburettors.
+Useful improvements in power could be gained by replacing the standard silencer (muffler) with one that allowed better exhaust gas flow and adding better carburettors.
 However, in adapting the design to suit modern mass-production methods, Rootes had left the engine more fragile than the Coventry Climax model from which it had been derived.

 The Imp used a derivative of the Climax FWMA engine whereas the Lotus cars used an FWMC engine which had an entirely different cylinder head.